 Mandy, from Hove in East Sussex added: "Without my hoist, I wouldn’t be able to go anywhere alone as I would need assistance to get my chair in and out of the car.
 It truly is a lifeline and I’d certainly recommend either of the hoists I’ve used to my family and friends!”

-Our technical team really are happy to help and can advise customers on the different vehicles and devices available.
-After a quick chat they’ll be able to recommend a number of suitable combinations to consider.
+Our technical team are really happy to help and can advise customers on the different vehicles and devices available.
+After a quick chat we will be able to recommend a number of suitable combinations to consider.

-If you're ordering a new Motability car it's best to choose the boot hoist at the start of your lease to make sure that it can be fitted and that it will work correctly with the car of your choice.
+If you're ordering a new Motability vehicle, it's best to choose the boot hoist at the start of your lease to make sure that it can be fitted and that it will work correctly with the model of your choice.

 It’s also the most cost-effective way to get a boot hoist fitted, because asking Motability to fit a boot hoist part way through the lease is likely to be more expensive.